 National Diabetes Audit (NDA)

 St Marys Surgery are taking part in an important national project about diabetes care and treament in the NHS.
 A poster is available here and more information is available here

 Patient Information And Health And Care Research

-Click here to go to the website of the Health Research Authority which contains details of how information is used in research.
+Click here for details of how information is used in research.

 Coronary Heart Disease/Hypertension Appointments

 These appointments are by referral from your GP.